lars-frogner/OpenBabyMonitor/README.md

     ```
     babymonitor/setup.sh
     ```
     You will be prompted to change the password for the `pi` user.
 During further execution of the script you will be asked to create a couple of new passwords.
 First for the baby monitor website, and then for the wireless access point.
-The device will reboot when finished.
+The Pi will reboot when finished.

-After the device has rebooted you will be able to SSH in using the new hostname (defined by `BM_HOSTNAME` in `babymonitor/config/setup_config.env`) and the password for the `pi` user you entered in the previous step:
+After the Pi has rebooted you will be able to SSH in using the new hostname (defined by `BM_HOSTNAME` in `babymonitor/config/setup_config.env`) and the password for the `pi` user you entered in the previous step:
 ```
 ssh pi@<hostname>
 ```